 - CATCH ID Team:

-The goals of the armed CATCH Team is to conduct 4th waiver searches on probationers with a search condition who have histories of identity theft, forgery, or grand theft through the use of a computer.
+The goals of the armed CATCH Team is to conduct 4th waiver searches on clients with a search condition who have histories of identity theft, forgery, or grand theft through the use of a computer.
 The Probation Department works in collaboration with the District Attorney, Department of Justice, San Diego Police Department, Carlsbad Police Department, and the United States Postal Inspector.
 If new crimes relating to identity theft are discovered, they are investigated and prosecuted.

 - Electronic Surveillance Program (ESP):

-- Home Supervision (Juvenile Only):
+- Home Supervision Program/Juvenile Electronic Surveillance Program:

 - Jurisdictions Unified for Drug and Gang Enforcement (JUDGE):

 This is a multi-jurisdictional task force comprised of armed Probation Officers working in partnership with officers from San Diego Police, Chula Vista Police, National City Police, State Parole, San Diego County Sheriff, Escondido Police, and Oceanside Police.
-This unit targets drug and gang involved probationers, parolees, and other criminals who have been convicted of "strike" crimes.
+This unit targets drug and gang involved clients, parolees, and other criminals who have been convicted of "strike" crimes.
 This task force is operated under a grant that is administered by the San Diego County District Attorney.

 - Regional Auto Theft Task Force (RATT)

 RATT is a multi-agency law enforcement team with the task of increasing the apprehension and prosecution of professional auto and cargo thieves using regional proactive methods.
 The armed task force uses each agency’s resources to identify, target, apprehend, and prosecute organized criminal groups involved in these activities.